What You Did

 to spin a narrative

-where you were merely there,
+where they were merely there,

 never guilty,